IBIData/nos-forms-jquery/README.md

         top: false, // specifies the messages to be displayed on the top
         bottom: true  // specifies the messages to be displayed on the bottom },
-    submit: function (formdata) {
+    submit: function (formdata, form) {
         // your submit function
-        // this will pass back the entered form data as a formatted json object }
+        // this will pass back the entered form data as a formatted json object and your form as a second argument },
+    init: function (form) {
+        // fires after form is rendered
+        // passes back the form
+    }
 });
 ```